rockthejvm/rockthejvm-site/src/content/articles/type-level-programming-in-scala-part-3-sorting-lists.md

 The inductive implicits are interesting.
 Considering two lists with at least an element each, say `HA :: TA` and `HB :: TB`, we need to compare their heads HA and HB:

-- if HA <= HB, then HA must stay first in the result
+- If HA <= HB, then HA must stay first in the result
-- if HB < HA, then HB must stay first in the result
+- If HB < HA, then HB must stay first in the result

 The question is, what's the result?

-- if HA <= HB, then the compiler must find a merge between TA and the other list `HB :: TB`, so it'll need an implicit instance of `Merge[TA, HB :: TB, O]`, where O is some HList, and the final result will be `HA :: O`
+- If HA <= HB, then the compiler must find a merge between TA and the other list `HB :: TB`, so it'll need an implicit instance of `Merge[TA, HB :: TB, O]`, where O is some HList, and the final result will be `HA :: O`
-- if HB < HA, it's the other way around - the compiler needs to find an implicit of `Merge[HA :: TA, TB, O]` and then the final result will be `HB :: O`
+- If HB < HA, it's the other way around - the compiler needs to find an implicit of `Merge[HA :: TA, TB, O]` and then the final result will be `HB :: O`

 So we need to embed those rules as implicits: